How to Downsize for Full-Time Travel

 How much you get rid of depends on what kind of person you are.

-Usually there’s two types of people: those who want to try traveling, but aren’t sure if they’ll like it, and those who KNOW they want to travel full-time and want to jump right in.
+2. those who KNOW they want to travel full-time and want to jump right in and don’t need a buffer.
 (I’m the latter type of person, by the way.)

-Testing the waters (up to 1 year of full-time travel)
+Type 1: Testing the waters (up to 1 year of full-time travel)

 If you’re just testing the waters, or only want to travel for one year or so, then give yourself a bit of leeway.
-I actually don’t think it’s necessary to dump EVERYTHING, if you’re not even sure you’re going to like the nomad lifestyle.
+I actually don’t think it’s necessary to dump EVERYTHING, if you’re not even sure you’re going to like the nomad lifestyle!

 Instead, focus on keeping the things that would be really annoying or expensive to replace when you get back, like business clothes and nicer furniture.
 This will mean you’ll have to pay for storage, but if it’s only for a year then just build the cost into your travel budget.